IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- sth to help maintain peace?
 	- clues that shes working for gilead
 	- point the players at eledeia..?
-- more material for giltstern
-	- connect to kingfisher or eledeia somehow
-- more opportunity to dovetail w eledeia plot
-- possibly not enough clues pointing to owl? have we overcorrected randoms
-- where is eledeia getting shipbuiliding knowledge from - probably some books from vulture,

 # Potential adventures
 - further establish the chruch (lumdas story), vasilev. location? kind of bored of kevara